dsivasri/VSDSquadron_FM/README.md

 - Create a folder named "uart_loopback" in the Virtual Machine under "VSDSquadron_FM".
 - Add the files in the "uart_loopback" folder from [here](https://github.com/dsivasri/VSDSquadron_FPGA_Mini/tree/main/Task%20-%202).
-- Open the terminal and execute commands like:
+- Open the terminal.
+- Type "cd" to exit from Desktop.
+- Type "cd VSDSquadron_FM" to enter the "VSDSquadron_FM" folder.
+- Type "cd uart_loopback" to enter the "uart_loopback" folder and access the files.
+- Execute the commands:
    * make clean
    * make build
    * sudo make flash